 - Exercise: Get regular exercise during the day but not within four hours of going to bed.

-- Get some sun: Exposure to sunlight first thing in the morning can help you feel awake and will also prepare your body to feel sleepy at night.
+- Get some sun: Getting 15 minutes of sunlight exposure first thing in the morning can help you feel awake and will also prepare your body to feel sleepy at night.

 If you take steps to improve your sleep hygiene and still struggle with falling asleep or staying asleep, talk to your doctor.